 MB 451 Microbial Diversity (3 cr)

-Group D (3 credit hours): You must enroll for 3 credits of research experience.
+Group D (3 credit hours): A 3 credit research experience related to biotechnology is strongly recommended.
 This should be done through your major department if possible.
 Most majors have 492/493/level courses that give credit for research experience.
 An additional 2 credit biotechnology-related laboratory course (Group C) plus a 1 credit biotechnology professional development course (BIT 495) may replace this research requirement.

 There are many opportunities for summer internships in the Research Triangle Park.
-Please consult with your advisor, the coordinator of advising for your major or Marcy Bullock (Marcy_Bullock@ncsu.edu) or Tricia Buddin (Tricia_Buddin@ncsu.edu) in the College of Agricultural and Life Sciences Career Services office at 515-3249.
+Please consult with your advisor, the coordinator of advising for your major or Marcy Bullock (Marcy_Bullock@ncsu.edu) or Tricia Buddin (Tricia_Buddin@ncsu.edu) in the College of Agricultural and Life Sciences Career Services office at 515-3249 or the BIT advisor Dr. Sabrina Robertson (email@example.com)

 Existing courses that fulfill this requirement include: